fluxcd/flux-kustomize-example/README.md

 In order to run this example, you need to:

-1. Deploy Flux using the latest container image from the pre-releases repo: https://hub.docker.com/r/weaveworks/flux-prerelease/tags
+1. Deploy Flux version 1.13.0 or newer.

 2. Make sure to pass the flag `--manifest-generation=true` to fluxd, in its container spec.